Skip to main content

 Computed tomography (CT) scan.
 The child lies on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.

-• Ultrasound exam: This procedure uses high-energy sound waves (ultrasound) that are bounced off internal tissues or organs and make echoes.
+An ultrasound exam uses high-energy sound waves (ultrasound) that bounce off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
-In childhood liver cancer, an ultrasound exam of the abdomen to check the large blood vessels is usually done.
+An ultrasound exam of the abdomen to check the large blood vessels is usually done to help diagnose childhood liver cancer.

 EnlargeAbdominal ultrasound; drawing shows a child lying on an exam table during an abdominal ultrasound procedure.
 A technician is shown pressing a transducer (a device that makes sound waves that bounce off tissues inside the body) against the skin of the abdomen.
 A computer screen shows a sonogram (picture).